Ernyoke/ervin-szilagyi-static-site/src/resume.md

 ## About Me

-Experienced software engineer having a wide interest in distributed backend systems, decoupled frontend frameworks and cloud based technologies.
+Experienced software engineer having a wide interest in distributed backend systems, software and cloud architecture and DevOps practices.

 ### Contact